ananyashreesharma/outreachyXfirefox/index.md

 ### THIS BLOG

-This blog is where I'll share short, focused updates about the journey and my progress over time.
+This blog is where I'll share short, focused updates about the journey and my progress over time

 ---

 ## Everybody Struggles {#everybody-struggles}